-- Lab Clean-up (5%): Each student is required to sign up for two labs during which they will be responsible for after-lab cleanup.
-Attention to clean-up policies and quality of work will determine your score in this section.
-If you are absent on your assigned cleaning day you may volunteer on a future day to regain your lost points. - Pre-Lab Assignments (20%): Pre-lab assignments should be completed in your notebook prior to your arrival in class and turned in at the beginning of the lab period.
+Lab Clean-up (5%): Each student is required to sign up for two labs during which they will be responsible for after-lab cleanup.
+Attention to clean-up policies and quality of work will determine your

+Pre-Lab Assignments (20%): Pre-lab assignments should be completed in your notebook prior to your arrival in class and turned in at the beginning of the lab period.
 Any changes to the procedure will be announced in advance.